macleginn/bivaltyp/content/languages/descriptions/French.md

 ### Case system

 French has no morphological case on nouns.
 Personal pronouns has three case-marked clitic forms: nominative, accusative and dative.
-The dative form usually corresponds to the combination of the preposition *à* with the noun (although some discrepancies are possible), see (3) and (4).
+The dative form of a pronoun usually corresponds to the combination of the preposition *à* with the noun, see (3) and (4).

 ```
 (3)  Paul   a             répondu            à   ses       parent-s